-Where a numeric format (other than DFT) that can include thousands separators was specified on the number format type parameter, this parameter element determines whether thousands separators actually appear.
+Where a numeric format (other than \DFT) that can include thousands separators was specified on the number format type parameter, this parameter element determines whether thousands separators actually appear.

-FMT Whether thousands separators appear depends on the number format type selected.
+o \FMT Whether thousands separators appear depends on the

+number format type selected.
 Accounting and currency formatting will include thousands separators but other types will not.

-YES Include thousands separators in the number format irrespective of the fact that the number format type specified does not normally include them.
+o \YES Include thousands separators in the number format

+irrespective of the fact that the number format type specified does not normally include them.
 For example you can format percentage values with thousands separators using this option.

-NO Do not include thousands separators in the number format irrespective of the fact that the number format type specified does normally include them.
+o \NO Do not include thousands separators in the number

+format irrespective of the fact that the number format type specified does normally include them.
 For example, you can format currency values without thousands separators using this option.
-DFT This attribute is inherited from the NORMAL style.
-(XL only).